Lê Thánh Tông: Economic policy

 During the reign of Thánh Tông, Vietnamese export porcelains from Hải Dương kilns were found as far as West Asia.
 Trowulan, capital of Majapahit, has yielded numerous Vietnamese ceramic products of the fifteenth century.
 However, he took an unfavorable view toward international trade, and emphasized for a national self-sustaining economy based on agriculture.

 In 1461 he warned the provincial officials not to pursue the insignificant trade/commerce to ensure internal welfare and prohibit foreigners from entering the kingdom.
 He also introduced a marketplaces code to standardize weights and measures.
 In 1469 he nationalized gunpowder and weapons.
 After the defeat of Champa in 1471, he sent large groups of ethnic Vietnamese, including prisoners and criminals, to settle in the new conquered territories.
 Lands were distributed fair equally, bureaucrats and military garrisons were set up to help people in the new provinces.
 The fall of Champa enabled the Vietnamese to monopolize Central Highlands' products which most desired in oversea markets.
 At the end of 15th century, according to Hall, "Vietnamese civilization had reached its zenith in prosperity."

 Education policy

-Thánh Tông encouraged the spread of Confucian values throughout the kingdom by having temples of literature built in all the provinces.
+Thánh Tông devoted much of his time to the advancement of learning.
+He expanded the national university, perfected examinations, encouraged literature, patronized the publication of mathematical and scientific treaties. and issued the first complete map of Vietnam.
+He also encouraged the spread of Confucian values throughout the kingdom by having temples of literature built in all the provinces.
 There, Confucius was venerated and classic works on Confucianism could be found.
 He also halted the building of any new Buddhist or Taoist temples and ordered that monks were not to be allowed to purchase any new land.

 During his reign, Vietnamese Confucian scholarship had reached its golden era, with over 501 tiến sĩ (royal scholars) graduated, out of the total 2,896 tiến sĩ graduated from 1076 to 1911.
 In 1460, he ordered Confucian scholar Ngô Sĩ Liên (1401–1489) to compile an official national history book, and in 1479 the chronicle Đại Việt sử ký toàn thư was finished, and was presented to the emperor.